 Spatial Archival Architecture & Tiering Strategy

-Assets migrate across tiers as query frequency decays, ending in retention-locked cold storage:
+Assets migrate across tiers as query frequency decays, ending in retention-locked cold storage with an auditable trail at every transition:

 Tiered Lifecycle Design

 The foundation of any spatial archive is a rigorously defined tiering model.
-Data engineers and cloud architects must align access patterns with storage characteristics.
 Active processing layers, real-time sensor feeds, and frequently queried vector indexes belong in high-throughput environments, while historical imagery, compliance-bound shapefiles, and completed project derivatives transition to lower-cost tiers as query frequency decays.
 Implementing a Hot/Warm/Cold Tier Design for Geospatial Data requires explicit transition triggers, format-aware lifecycle rules, and predictable retrieval SLAs.
 Without automated tier migration, archives bloat with stale assets, inflating operational costs and degrading pipeline agility.

 Transition thresholds must be calculated against actual query telemetry, not arbitrary age cutoffs, to prevent premature cold-tiering of assets that still serve analytical workloads.
-Infrastructure-as-Code (IaC) should enforce these boundaries deterministically:
+Lifecycle rules should also be prefix-aware so that raster derivatives, LiDAR tiles, and vector exports age on independent clocks.
+Infrastructure-as-Code enforces these boundaries deterministically:

 # Terraform: AWS S3 Lifecycle Configuration for Spatial Assets